 Yesterday I introduced a Ford GT vs GT4 story I wrote in 2005.
 It pitted the virtual world of driving cars in Gran Turismo 4 against the real world of driving the same cars on the same track.
 Here is the second part of that story: Read more

 I shared this idea with Ford’s PR team in the summer of 2005 and they liked it, so we arranged the use of Laguna Seca on August 29th and 30th of 2005.
 This was shortly after I ordered my GT, in April of 2005, and months before it arrived on August 23, 2005.
 But never let it be said I don’t love serendipity.
 My car arrived less than a week before our scheduled test at Laguna Seca, which meant I could drive my Midnight Blue GT up to Monterey and hang with Ford’s Mark IV Red GT press car (along with several other test cars being driven on a virtual and real Laguna Seca).
+Following is the Ford GT vs GT4 story that ran in September of 2005.
 Read more

 It was late June of 2005 when I saw my Ford GT on the assembly line.
 It was early in the build process, and I was told it would be at least 2 months before the car was fully assembled and shipped to California.
 I was hoping to take possession before the end of August, but when my contact at Santa Monica Ford called me on August 22nd and said, “So, Karl, there’s this dark blue Ford GT sitting in my service bay” it still took me a moment to process the situation.